Farmers and the national environment law (EPBC Act)

 New farm activities, such as land clearing, may require approval from the federal environment minister under national environment law.

-If you are unsure, it is best to check by calling the department’s environment liaison officer on 1800 704 520.
+If you are unsure, it is best to check by calling the Department on 1800 110 395.
 You should also check state and local governments’ approval requirements.

 Protected matters on your farm

 National environment law only applies to matters of national environmental significance.
-You can check if there are likely to be protected matters on or near your property by contacting the department’s environment liaison officer or by using the protected matters search tool.
+You can check if there are likely to be protected matters on or near your property by using the environment reporting tool.